 San Francisco police shoot, kill man on Market Street

-San Francisco police shot and killed a man who officers say was stabbing another man on the city's busy downtown Market Street on Wednesday.
-Police Chief Bill Scott told reporters the shooting happened shortly before 11:30 a.m. when officers walking their usual beat in a neighborhood crowded with shoppers and tourists enjoying a warm day came upon the stabbing.
+San Francisco Medical Examiners prepare to load a gurney carrying a body into a van in San Francisco, Wednesday, May 3, 2017.
+San Francisco police shot and killed the man who officers say was stabbing another man on the city's busy downtown Market Street on Wednesday.

 Add your comments below